-CAUTION: Many repairs may only be done by a certified service technician.
-You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
-Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that are shipped with your product.

-CAUTION: Use only hard drives that have been tested and approved for use with the hard drive backplane.

-CAUTION: Combining SAS and SATA hard drives in the same RAID volume is not supported.

-CAUTION: When installing a hard drive, ensure that the adjacent drives are fully installed.
-Inserting a hard drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable.

-CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
-See the documentation supplied with your operating system.

-CAUTION: When a replacement hot swappable hard drive is installed and the system is powered on, the hard drive automatically begins to rebuild.
-Make absolutely sure that the replacement hard drive is blank or contains data that you wish to have over-written.
-Any data on the replacement hard drive is immediately lost after the hard drive is installed.

-(i) NOTE: Hot swappable hard drives are supplied in hot swappable hard drive carriers that fit in the hard drive slots.

-- 1. If installed, remove the front bezel. - 2.
+- CAUTION: Use only hard drives that have been tested and approved for use with the hard drive backplane. - CAUTION: When installing a hard drive, ensure that the adjacent drives are fully installed.
+Inserting a hard drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
+See the documentation supplied with your operating system. - CAUTION: When a replacement hot swappable drive is installed and the system is powered on, the drive automatically begins to rebuild.
+Ensure that the replacement drive is blank or contains data that you wish to overwrite.
+Any data on the replacement drive is immediately lost after the drive is installed. - (i) NOTE: Hot swappable hard drives are supplied in hot swappable hard drive carriers that fit in the hard drive slots. - 1.
+If installed, remove the front bezel. - 2.
 If installed, remove the hard drive carrier blank. - 3.
 Install a hot swappable hard drive into the hot swappable hard drive carrier.